Dean of Students Decision on Additional, University-wide Sanctions

 - that the student may appeal any additional sanction to the Campus Review Board.

-- When the Dean of Students is considering additional sanctions, s/he will also consult with the dean of the unit in which the student is enrolled.
-Ordinarily the Dean of Students will not impose an additional university-wide sanction without the concurrence of the dean.
+- When the Dean of Students is considering additional sanctions, they will also consult with the dean of the unit in which the student is enrolled.
+Ordinarily the Dean of Students will not impose an additional university-wide sanction without the concurrence of the academic dean.

-- The Dean of Students notifies the student and the unit(s) involved of his/her decision on additional, university-wide sanctions.
+- The Dean of Students notifies the student and the academic unit(s) involved of their decision on additional, university-wide sanctions.
 If no additional sanction is imposed, the matter ends there.
-If an additional sanction is imposed and the student feels that the sanction is arbitrary or disproportionate, the student has ten (10) calendar days to appeal in writing to the Vice Provost for Faculty and Academic Affairs (graduate student cases) or the Vice Provost for Undergraduate Education (undergraduate student cases).
+If an additional sanction is imposed and the student feels that the sanction is arbitrary or disproportionate, the student has seven (7) business days to appeal in writing to the Vice Provost for Faculty and Academic Affairs (graduate student cases) or the Vice Provost for Undergraduate Education (undergraduate student cases).

 - If a sanction of suspension or expulsion is imposed, the Dean of Students notifies the Registrar, and the sanction is noted on the student’s academic transcript.
 A notation of suspension is removed by the Registrar when the term of suspension has ended; a notation of expulsion remains permanently on the transcript.